 UVIC + Epic Ventures Inc. discover an entirely new type of adhesive

 On June 17, we awarded $1.2M through the Ignite Program to four B.C.-based research projects that are creating technologies that solve real-world problems.
-One of the projects is a collaboration between the University of Victoria‘s Dr. Jeremy Wulff and Epic Ventures Inc. They received $300,000 to The process of introducing a new product or production method to market. their Science or knowledge put into practical use to solve problems or invent useful tools. that will enable “impossible-to-bond” plastics to be permanently joined, facilitate the production of ultra-strong light weight fabrics for enhanced ballistic protection, and more.
+One of the projects is a collaboration between the University of Victoria‘s Dr. Jeremy Wulff and Epic Ventures Inc. They received $300,000 to commercialize their technology that will enable “impossible-to-bond” plastics to be permanently joined, facilitate the production of ultra-strong light weight fabrics for enhanced ballistic protection, and more.

 With the support of Epic Ventures over the past three years, Dr. Jeremy Wulff, Professor of Organic Chemistry at the University of Victoria, and his team have discovered an entirely new type of adhesive.
 It allows almost any plastics to be bonded together in a completely new way – forming a continuous material where the materials were bonded.
 This process is called “crosslinking” because it joins the long polymer strands in plastic to each other through the formation of new chemical bonds.